 What Is A Final Divorce Decree?

-A divorce decree is a document signed and issued by the court after the termination of the marriage.
-The decree summarizes the agreements, rights, and responsibilities of both the parties.
+A divorce decree, aka divorce judgment, is a document signed and issued by the family court after the termination of the marriage.
+The decree summarizes the marriage settlements, agreements, rights, and responsibilities of both parties.

 It will also have the basic information such as the case number, the names of the parties, date of divorce, etc. It will also outline the terms of the agreement in the case of the dissolution of marriage (divorce by mutual consent).